Bluevine vs First Internet Bank Business Checking: Which Is Better For You?

 Bluevine Business Checking and First Internet Bank’s Do More Business Checking are digital-exclusive checking accounts with minimal fees, and both allow wire transfers.
 Under Bluevine, all incoming wire transfers are free, while outgoing wire transfers cost $15.
 First Internet Bank charges $15 for incoming wire transfers, $20 for outgoing domestic wire transfers, and $50 for outgoing international wire transfers.

 Both banking solutions are online-only and have no brick-and-mortar branches.
-However, Bluevine allows cash deposits through Green Dot retail locations, and each costs $4.95.
+However, Bluevine allows cash deposits through Green Dot retail locations, each costing $4.95.
 First Internet Bank doesn’t support cash deposits.

 Bluevine vs First Internet Bank Business Checking Account Overview